panoptes/panoptes.github.io/hardware/control_box.md

 * Use a deburring tool or round file to clean up the edges of the holes.
 * Clean out all debris in the box.
 Compressed air works well for this if you have it.

-## Installing cable feed through pipes:
+## Installing cable feed through pipes
 * Take the threaded end of the 1 3/4" PVC fitting.
 Place it on a sheet of silicon rubber and trace the outer diameter.
 Draw a second circle that is concentric with the first but 10 mm in radius bigger.
 * Use a box cutter (Stanley knife) and cut out along the two circles.
 You should have an annulus (donut) shaped rubber ring.
 Make a second one.
 * Insert the threaded end of the connector into one of the 1 3/4" clearance holes in the bottom of the box.
 You will notice it is tight and most likely needs to be screwed in by hand.
 Push it in as far as it will go.